techidaily/site-facebook/source/_posts/demystifying-facebooks-oversight-judicial-panel.md

  Related: [How to Erase Your Social Media Presence: Facebook, Twitter, Instagram and Snapchat](https://www.makeuseof.com/tag/delete-social-media/)

  The board aims to allow anyone to appeal content moderation decisions on Facebook and Instagram that they do not agree with.
-Appeals can be made through[the Oversight Board's website](https://oversightboard.com/) .
+Appeals can be made through [the Oversight Board's website](https://oversightboard.com/) .

  To adhere to the commitment of transparency, annual reports are published and written decisions are archived.